gerasmark/ReportingService/README.md

 1. Clone this repository

 2. Set up docker engine
+3. Create .env file with DB_USER, DB_PASSWORD and SECRET_KEY for the DjangoAPI
-3. Run the following commands
+4. Run the following commands
 ```
 docker-compose build
 docker-compose up